sanjabteam/sanjabteam.github.io/index.md

 # Sanjab
 Sanjab is an admin package for laravel.

-Currenly sanjab is on beta version and development to be a ready to use kit. so  **I DO NOT RECOMMEND** to use it on real world project for NOW.
+Currently sanjab is on beta version and development to be ready to use kit. so  **I DO NOT RECOMMEND** to use it on real-world project for NOW.

 [Installation](./install.md)

-## Quick start
+## Quickstart
 Use
 ```bash
 php artisan sanjab:make:sanjab TestController